austin-hess/automation-interview-project/README.md

 - “nvidia 3080”

+#### Step 2

-Write each search term’s lowest priced products to a CSV file where each product gets a row
+Write each search term’s lowest priced products to a CSV file where each row has columns for product and price

 ### Extra Credit: